 As an additional development of the concept, a small quantity of chromium (CrPic) was added.
 Chromium is well known by scientists to have an important role in blood glucose regulation.
 Taken together, it was hypothesized that a combination of amino acids and chromium would have a synergistic effect that would further improve the effect on blood sugar rise.

 A collaboration between the Food for Health Science Centre at Lund University, and Aventure AB – a research based company specialized in bringing healthy food concepts to the market – was formed with the objective to apply the findings to benefit consumers in the most convenient way.
 A line of lightly flavored, sparkling waters was developed.
 The efficacy of the concept has since been evaluated in a series of double-blind, placebo controlled meal studies.
 The results consistently reflect a typical reduction of 25-30% in blood sugar rise following a meal rich in carbohydrates, compared to placebo.

-The Good Idea™ line of sparkling waters will be introduced to the U.S. market during 2017, as a dietary supplement carrying an FDA compliant structure-function claim “May help those with normal blood sugar levels handle the sugar spike following a meal”.
+The Good Idea® line of sparkling waters launches in the US as a dietary supplement carrying an FDA compliant structure-function claim “May help those with normal blood sugar levels handle the sugar spike following a meal”.

 Scientific background to the invention